 2. Go outside.

 Some of our best conversations happen outside on a quiet evening.
 There’s something about the fresh air, the sweet sounds of nature, and being out of the house.
-I don’t know about you but it seems that so much of our marital stress is inside the house – bills, repairs needed, scheduling issues – so actually getting outside our four walls can help immensely.
+I don’t know about you but it seems that so much of our communication is difficult because of marital stress inside the house – bills, repairs needed, scheduling issues – so actually getting outside our four walls can help immensely.
 We can enjoy God’s creation and focus on our time together.

 3. Find a neutral location.

 Some conversations require extra sensitivity.
 Often these start in our home, maybe even move outside, but when we still can’t complete them, we’ll often talk about them in a neutral location.
 We’ve talked in restaurants, home improvement stores, a bookstore.
 We aren’t likely to make a scene if the conversation gets heated, and so we focus on being civil and getting through the conversation.